Marketing Hack: Consider, Organize, and Manage Marketing

-Moving through these three action steps is more effective because it’s more natural reassuring to your future customer (hopefully!).
+Moving through these three action steps of this marketing hack is more effective because it’s more natural reassuring to your future customer (hopefully!).

-This is the step in the story where you finally pop the question.
+This is the step in the marketing hack where you finally pop the question.
 You’re saying, in effect, “We’ve been going out for awhile, you know me.
 I’ve earned your trust.
 Will you marry me?”
 (Most unromantic proposal ever!)

 Which scenario is the most likely to get a “yes.”?
 You guessed it.

 While a traditional call to action might say, “Go to our website,” that’s too generic and not meeting the person where they are on their journey to solving their problem.
 This results in a low conversion rate because it asks too much on the customer’s part to figure out their next steps.